Beloit, Wisconsin: Library

-Baseball
+Sports

 Beloit is home to the Beloit Sky Carp, a professional minor league baseball team that play in the Midwest League and is the High-A affiliate of the Miami Marlins.
 The Sky Carp play their games at ABC Supply Stadium.
 From 1982 to 2021, they played at Harry C. Pohlman Field.

 Government

 Beloit is represented by Mark Spreitzer and Stephen Nass in the Wisconsin State Senate, Clinton Anderson and Ellen Schutt in the Wisconsin State Assembly, Bryan Steil in the United States House of Representatives, and Ron Johnson and Tammy Baldwin in the United States Senate.

 Beloit has a council-manager system of government, with seven council members, each elected for two-year terms.
 Four members are elected in even years and three in odd years.
 City council elections are held annually in April.
 The city council establishes policies for the city and appoints a city manager to implement those policies.
 The current city manager, Jerry Gabrielatos, started on February 20, 2023.